 - On the register for the BACP and practice within their ethical framework

 - Postgraduate Diploma in Counselling - The University of Manchester

 - Enhanced certificate from the Disclosure and Barring Service (CRB)

 - BUPA Registered

-I undertake continued professional development using books, journals, training and webinars.
+I undertake continued professional development using books, journals, training workshops and webinars.
 I have regular supervision to ensure that I am practicing in the most effective way and maintaining professional standards.

 Accredited register membership

 Accredited Register Scheme